kula124/ai-preza-demos/README.md

 You should see a container named `ai-preza-postgres` in the running state.

+**If using remote database (Option 2 - Supabase, Neon, etc.):**

+Skip this step - your database is already running remotely.
+Make sure your `DATABASE_URL` in `.env` is correctly configured.

 **Troubleshooting:**
 - If port 5433 is already in use, edit `docker-compose.yml` to change the port
-- Run `docker compose logs` to see database logs if issues occur
+- Run `docker compose logs postgres` to see database logs if issues occur
+- For remote databases, verify the connection string and ensure your IP is whitelisted

 #### 4. Initialize the Database